mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Change the separator of range fields [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

-You can use the `dateSeparator` prop to change the separator rendered between the two `TextField`:
+You can use the `dateSeparator` prop to change the separator rendered between the start and end dates:

 {{"demo": "RangeFieldDateSeparator.js"}}